RustamSubkhankulov/iris/README.md

 Operations that do not produce material result, for example, _ctrlflow::jump_, are marked with literal ``n`` for 'none', as its return value type is ``DataType::NONE``.

-Notice that different SSA values can have different literal preceeding its ID, but regardless of the literal **every value in the region must have unique ID**.
+Notice that different SSA values can have different literal preceeding its ID, but regardless of the literal **every value in the region has unique ID**.

 Basic block properties:
 - Basic block's ID is unique among the others in the same region;